Recently Viewed

 - Fonte dos Leões - The Fountain of the Lions (Portuguese: Fonte dos Leões) is a 19th-century fountain built by the French company Compagnie Générale des Eaux pour l’Etranger.
 Cast by the Val d’Osne foundry in France, it is largely a replica of the fountain in the Town Hall Square of Leicester, England.

 - Antiga Cadeia da Relação - A granite building dating from 1582, rebuilt in 1767 in neo-classical style, designed by architect Eugénio dos Santos, initiated by João de Almada e Melo and financed by Companhia Geral da Agricultura das Vinhas do Alto Douro.
 It features a geometric sequence of windows (103 in total).
-This polygonal-shaped building has four façades, two of which relate to its main functions: the main façade on Rua de São Bento da Vitória provides access to the Court sector.
-The other façade, opening to the Cordoaria Garden, was originally constructed for the direct passage of prisoners and is now the building’s main entrance.
-Camilo Castelo Branco, one of Portugal’s most famous writers, charged with adultery, and the famous Zé do Telhado, charged with theft, were held here.
+This polygonal-shaped building has four façades, two of which relate to its main functions: the main façade on Rua de São Bento da Vitória provides access to the Court sector, while the other façade, opening to the Cordoaria Garden, was originally constructed for the direct passage of prisoners and is now the building’s main entrance.
+Camilo Castelo Branco, one of Portugal’s most famous writers, charged with adultery, and the notorious Zé do Telhado, charged with theft, were held here.
 Between 1999 and 2002, the building was restored under the direction of Eduardo Souto de Moura and Humberto Vieira to become the current Portuguese Centre for Photography, including an exhibition center.

 - Livraria Lello - The building housing the library was inaugurated in 1906.
 Its beautiful Art Nouveau façade with neo-Gothic details is noteworthy.
-Inside, the library is decorated with painted plaster imitating wood and features a magnificent staircase linking it to the upper floor—one of the first reinforced concrete works in Porto.
+Inside, the library is decorated with painted plaster imitating wood and features a magnificent staircase connecting it to the upper floor—one of the first reinforced concrete works in Porto.
 Also notable is the large stained-glass skylight, bearing the library’s monogram and motto: ‘Decus in Labore.’
 In 2008, the English newspaper The Guardian ranked this library as the world’s third most beautiful, as did Lonely Planet in its guide “Lonely Planet’s Best in Travel 2011,” describing it as an ‘Art Nouveau gem,’ particularly highlighting its ‘neo-Gothic shelves’ and the ‘lolloping red staircase.’

 What's Included